PoCInnovation/Workshops/software/7.Expo/README.md

 and call `getTasks` on your list component (before the return), this should print in the terminal a JSON object representing a list of tasks.
 The goal of this step is to replace the hard-coded values in your `taskList` array with these fetched values.

 - Don't forget to use the `completed` variable
-- You'll have to update the type of `taskList`, search how to type `useState` value
 - The data fetching is asynchronous, you won't have data while it's loading, so `taskList` will be called with `React.useState<TodoDto[] | null>(null);`
 - You'll need the [useEffect](https://modern-javascript.fr/comment-utiliser-une-async-function-dans-un-hook-useeffect-avec-react/) to execute actions when the component is created (here, the action will be to load data)